 In April 1920, a monument commemorating Japanese Canadians who fought for Canada was erected in Stanley Park.
 Built with private donations, the monument comprises a base listing battles where Japanese Canadians fought and a stone column topped with a Japanese-style lamp that was intended to stay permanently lit.
 The light was extinguished in 1942 when attacks on Pearl Harbour and war with Japan led to the internment of Japanese Canadians.
 It was re-lit in 1985 with decorated First World War veteran Sgt.
 Masumi Mitsui in attendance.
 Restoration of the monument was completed in recent years led by a volunteer committee with support from a VHF grant as well as other grant funding and donations.

-The largest Remembrance Day ceremony is held at the cenotaph in Victory Square each year.
+The largest Remembrance Day ceremony is held at the cenotaph in Victory Square each year on November 11.
 This location was significant for the young city of Vancouver – it was the site of Vancouver’s first courthouse, the intersection of the Granville townsite (now Gastown) and CPR townsite, and a recruiting ground during the war.
 The cenotaph was designed by G.L.T.
 Sharp and unveiled in 1924 to approximately 25,000 people.
 It has since been the location of an annual Remembrance Day ceremony, making it the longest continuously running ceremony in Vancouver.
 In 2002, lamp standards shaped like World War I helmets were installed to encircle the cenotaph as well as throughout the square.

 Keefer and Columbia Streets